 Research in a Nutshell

-It is our aim to investigate the biology of this disease at the interface between the laboratory and the clinic in order to generate findings that can be directly translated into patient benefit.
-We do this by characterising the molecular changes that occur in different ovarian cancers and determining how this affects their responsiveness to chemotherapy or novel biological agents.
-In some instances this has led to the description of novel molecular subtypes.
+We are investigating the biology of this disease at the interface between the laboratory and the clinic in order to generate findings that can be directly translated into patient benefit.
+We do this by characterising the molecular changes that occur in different ovarian cancers and determining how this affects their responsiveness to chemotherapy or novel biological agents

 Principal Investigator, Professor of Medical Oncology and Director of the Nicola Murray Centre for Ovarian Cancer Research

 |Mike Churchman||Lab Manager|

 |Miriam Kathleen Gomez||PhD Student|

 |Robb Hollis||Research Fellow|

 |David Melton||Chair in Somatic Cell Genetics|

 - Beatson Institute, Glasgow, UK (Edinburgh and Glasgow Ovarian Cancer Group): Dr Patricia Roxburgh, Dr Ros Glasspool, Dr Seth Coffelt, Dr David Millan and Dr Gareth Bryson.